MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/master-planning/demand-forecasting-setup.md

 #### Demand forecast unit

 Demand forecasting generates the forecast in quantities.
 Therefore, the unit of measure that the quantity should be expressed in must be specified in the **Demand forecast unit** field.
-The unit of measure must be unique <!-- KFM: Is "unique" really the right word here?
-Unique how? --> to help ensure that the aggregation and percentage distribution make sense.
+This dictates the unit that will be used for all demand forecasts, regardless of the usual inventory units for each product.
+Using a consistent forecast unit helps ensure that the aggregation and percentage distribution make sense.
 For more information about aggregation and percentage distribution, see [Make manual adjustments to the baseline forecast](manual-adjustments-baseline-forecast.md).

 For every unit of measure that is used for SKUs that are included in demand forecasting, make sure that there is a conversion rule for the unit of measure and the general forecasting unit of measure you select here.
 When you generate a forecast generation, the list of items that don't have a unit of measure conversion is logged, so you can easily correct the setup.
 For more information about units of measure and converting between them, see [Manage units of measure](../pim/tasks/manage-unit-measure.md).